Explain any four needs of consumer protection.

 Some businessmen give misleading information about the quality, safety, and utility of products.
 Consumers are misled by misleading advertisements and do not know the real quality of advertised goods.
 A mechanism is needed to prevent misleading advertisements.

 Fraudulent, unethical, and monopolistic trade practices by businessmen lead to the exploitation of consumers.
 Many times consumers get defective, inferior, and substandard goods and services.
 Certain measures are required to protect consumers against such malpractices.

-Concept: Need and Importance of Consumer Protection
+Concept: Concept of Consumer Protection

 Is there an error in this question or solution?